Kinetic chemotaxis tumbling kernel determined from macroscopic quantities: Problem setup

 \section{Problem setup}

+The setup of the lab experiment is connected to the mathematical formulation in this section.

-In the lab experiment, we assume the bacteria to be placed in an environment with a given chemoattractant concentration $c(x)$ in a controlled manner.
-Along time, we take measurement of the macroscopic bacteria density locally in time and space.
+In the lab experiment, an environment with a fixed chemical concentration is prepared, so $K$ and $\sigma$ can be thought as constants in time.
+Initially, bacteria are placed in this environment in a controlled manner and the evolution of the macroscopic bacteria density along time is captured locally in time and space by measurements.

-We view~\eqref{eq:chemotaxis} the model equation that describes the dynamics of bacteria.
-Additionally, we assume the plate is large enough and the boundary condition is of no effect.
+Mathematically,~\eqref{eq:chemotaxis} is considered the model equation for bacteria motion.
+Though the plate that bacteria are supported in is finite and thus provides certain boundary conditions, for simplicity, we assume an infinitely big domain where boundary poses no effect to the dynamics.
+We should note, however, that the inversion mechanism that to be employed in this paper makes use of compactly supported initial condition and data-measurement at small time, so potential boundary conditions are not expected affect the reconstruction.
+Hence we expect the inversion mechanism to be extendable to the case where the interior of a finite domain problem is considered.

 The initial condition can be controlled, and we prescribes it as $\phi(x,v)$.
+Let us mention that singularity in $v$ domain can be realized through suitable experimental apparatuses, for instance, the bacteria can be confined in a thin pipe and released into the environment, see for example~\cite{ThinLayerSwarmingMotility} where E.coli bacteria were examined, and ~\cite{SyntheticMicroswimmers} where the authors manipulated synthetic microswimmers through micro-confinement.
+The algae Euglena gracilis can be controlled by polarized light, which was exploited by the authors of~\cite{ControlValgae} and the references therein.

+From now on, we present the analysis for dimension $d=3$, but methods and results can be extended to deal with $d=2$ dimensions as well.